China state sector a honey pot for corrupt officials

 EU CRITICAL OF CHINA PUBLIC PROCUREMENT

-The European Union has criticized China for the murkiness of its public procurement and has called for a further opening of the market to foreign players.
+The European Union has criticised China for the murkiness of its public procurement and has called for a further opening of the market to foreign players.

 "The bidding process ... still cannot be fully executed online, which inhibits optimal information sharing and transparency of the various entities' processes," the EU said in its 2013/14 annual China position paper.